ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/tree_definition.md

 ## Plant functional types

-Plant functional types in the plants model are defined as a set of trait values that describe the allometry, carbon allocation, demography and stoichiometry of each PFT.
+Plant functional types in the plants model are defined by a set of trait values that describe the allometry, carbon allocation, demography and stoichiometry of each PFT.

 The PFT definitions for a simulation need to be stored in a